 Maui is the second largest of the Hawaiian Islands.
 It has a population of around 144,000 people and is 727 square miles (1883 km²) in size.
 The famous Road to Hana stretches 52 miles from Kahului to the small town of Hana.
 Maui is part of Maui County, Hawaii.
 The better-known towns include Kahului, Wailuku, Lahaina, Hana, and Wailea.
 Main industries are agriculture and tourism.

 Maui was named for the demi-god Maui.
 In Hawaiian legend, he raised all the islands from the sea.
-Maui is also known as "The Valley Isle" for the large fertile isthmus (narrow land connection) between two volcanoes.
+Maui is also known as "The Valley Isle" for the large fertile isthmus (narrow land connection) that is between its two volcanoes.

 Maui is a volcanic doublet — an island formed from two volcanic mountains that are joined together.
 The older volcano, Mauna Kahalawai, is much older and has undergone much erosion — and is referred to, in common talk, as the West Maui Mountains.
 The larger volcano, Haleakala, rises just above 10,000 feet (3,050 m).
 The last eruption of Haleakala happened over 200 years ago, and the remnants of this lava flow can be seen between Ahihi Bay and La Perouse Bay on the southeast shore.